-The chart below shows that between 2013 and 2017, the total number of adults using financial services has grown by 15%, while those that take up banking and mobile financial services has grown by 37% and 38% respectively.
-Considering the number of mobile wallets as reported by the FinScope Tanzania respondents, it becomes evident that about 26% of all mobile wallet owners utilise multiple mobile wallets.
-Chart 26: Number of people taking up different financial services
+The chart below shows that between 2013 and 2017, the actual number of adults using financial services has grown by 15%, while those that take up banking and mobile financial services has grown by 37% and 38% respectively.

+Considering the number of mobile wallets as reported by the FinScope Tanzania respondents, it becomes evident that about 26% of all mobile wallet owners utilize multiple mobile wallets.

+Chart 25: Number of people taking up different financial services

-Source: FinScope Tanzania 2017 April-July and FinScope Tanzania 2013 NB.
-Figures for capital markets are too small to be displayed; they are below 1% of the population FACT 2 Formal Financial Inclusion 58% to 65% has grown from Chart 27: Uptake of Financial Services
+NB.
+Figures for capital markets are too small to be displayed; they are below 1% of the population

+Uptake of Financial Services